benjaminweymouth/WealthSimpleCaseStudy/README.md

 ## Overview and Origin

-* Name of company: WealthSimple.
-On the TSX, they are listed as

-* When was the company incorporated?
+The company under analysis for this report is named WealthSimple.
+WealthSimple was founded in 2014, and since then has grown to provide financial services relating to trading, investments, cryptocurrency, portfolio management and tax filing.

--the company was founded in 2014.
+WealthSimple was founded in 2014.
 It began in the founders apartment with the first 4 employees (reference to WealthSimple website here https://www.wealthsimple.com/en-ca/magazine/culture-manual) "since the very beginning of the company in 2014 when there were just four of us working together out of Wealthsimple CEO Mike Katchen’s apartment."

 * Who are the founders of the company?